Our Approach

 Aboriginal World Views

-Aboriginal World Views are a way of understanding the world.
-Gudjagang Ngara li-dhi recognises that Aboriginal World Views are diverse yet still largely inform the way Aboriginal people experience the world and have relationship with land, family, culture and community.
+They are diverse and largely inform the way Aboriginal people experience the world and have relationship with land, water, culture, family, and community.
 Aboriginal World Views are distinctly different from a Western way of understanding the world.

 Dadirri – Deep Listening To One Another